hermespedro/flutter-expenses-app/README.md

-# finances_app
+# expenses_app

-This is a finance application project in purpose to learn more about flutter.
+This is a expenses app project in purpose to learn more about flutter.

 ## Getting Started